cafeibit/Azure-Data-Engineering/readme.md

   --Plot live graphs using display

+  **--Note--**
+  `groupBy()` causes a shuffle, and, by default, Spark SQL shuffles to 200 partitions.
+In addition, we're doing a stateful aggregation: one that requires Structured Streaming to maintain and aggregate data over time.When doing a stateful aggregation, Structured Streaming must maintain an in-memory state map for each window within each partition.
+For fault tolerance reasons, the state map has to be saved after a partition is processed, and it needs to be saved somewhere fault-tolerant.
+To meet those requirements, the Streaming API saves the maps to a distributed store.
+On some clusters, that will be HDFS.
+Databricks uses the DBFS.That means that every time it finishes processing a window, the Streaming API writes its internal map to disk.
+The write has some overhead, typically between 1 and 2 seconds.

+ `spark.conf.set("spark.sql.shuffle.partitions", sc.defaultParallelism)`

 * Process data from Event Hubs with structured streaming

   * Connect to Event Hubs and write a stream to your event hub